 Unlike the molasses- and hops-tinged versions that craft brewers have returned to lately, this one’s a non-alcoholic soda.
 The closest approximation in taste is a piney ginger ale or 7-Up: it’s got strong juniper overtones with a pure sugar-sweet finish.
 It’s simple and clean; I don’t find it to be Pine-Sol clean, to which some haters compare it, but light and refreshing.
 If you like basic gin and club soda, you’ll probably be down with spruce beer.

 Spruce beer soda is difficult to find outside Quebec; it needs to remain under refrigeration—if not, it somehow breaks its seal and leaks sticky soda onto everything in its path, as happened when I left mine unrefrigerated for a bit and suffered the consequences.
-And it may become more of an endangered species soon, as I discovered while researching this piece.
-Marco, the most commonly found bottler in the Francophone province, no longer has a functioning website (breuvagesmarco.com) and calls to its headquarters are left unanswered.
-Sprucebeer.ca suggests a few other Canadian brands like Compliments, Kiri, and Selection, though they’re just as elusive in terms of wide distribution as Marco is/was(?).
+It used to be something of an endangered species, but I’m happy to report that as of 2018, Marco—the most well-known of the spruce beer brands—has new distribution and is available throughout the province.

 If you’re in Montreal, you can also try the locally famous Emile Bertrand brand (the recipe for which does involve molasses, like many of the alcoholic versions), which is brewed for the Paul Patates diner.